+Case 1

-Case 1: Empirical broad-spectrum intravenous antibiotic treatment was administered, and serial debridement was performed over a 2-wk period.
+Empirical broad-spectrum intravenous antibiotic treatment was administered, and serial debridement was performed over a 2-wk period.
 Following adequate wound preparation, a flap surgery was planned for defect coverage.
 The final size of the defect post-debridement was 5.5 cm × 12 cm.
 We designed an 8 cm × 19 cm KF, based on perforators from the superior thyroid artery (Figure 3).
 The defect was effectively managed using the modified Type II KF, which involved division of the deep fascia along the entire circumference line of the flap.
 The flap survived completely, without any complications.

+Case 2

-Case 2: Empirical broad-spectrum intravenous antibiotic treatment was administered, and serial debridement performed over a 2-wk period.
+Empirical broad-spectrum intravenous antibiotic treatment was administered, and serial debridement performed over a 2-wk period.
 Following adequate wound preparation, flap surgery was planned to address the defect.
 The final size of the defect post-debridement was 6 cm × 11 cm, and a deep dead space was identified inside the defect.
 We designed a 9 cm × 18 cm-sized KF, based on perforators from the transverse cervical artery (Figure 4).
 The defect was effectively covered with the modified Type II KF, and the flap showed complete survival without any complications.